-- at face-to-face meetings - at online or telephone meetings
+- · at face-to-face meetings

+- at online or telephone meetings

 - in written communication

 - in verbal communication

 - in non-verbal communication

-- in electronic and social media communication, posts, statements, and comments.
+- in electronic and social media communication, posts,

+statements, and comments.

-You are also expected to uphold high standards of conduct and show leadership at all times when acting as a councillor.
+You are also expected to uphold high standards of conduct and show leadership when acting as a councillor.